 My plan was to run with a race belt – I had a packet of Powerbar energy blasts, a couple of High Five gels and some other yoghurt gel thing as well as four small bottles of water.
 I knew that I wouldn’t be able to beat last year’s time (3:02), but figured that I should be able to complete the race in 3:15.

-Despite the promise of sunshine, the day started out grey and cloudy, so I decided that 4 bottles of water on a course with several drink stations was unnecessary… plus it made my belt really heavy, so I ditched two bottles before the start.
+Despite the promise of sunshine, the day started out grey and cloudy.
+I decided that 4 bottles of water on a course with several drink stations was unnecessary.
+Plus my belt was really heavy, so I ditched two bottles before the start.
 Although I’ve been trying to run without the need for unnatural crap, the strategy was to take a gel every five miles.
 I took my first gel at 5 miles and was feeling good.
-Irene and I had Alice with us, and we decided to encourage her to get a 10k PB and a 10 mile PB – go Alice!
-However, the sun came out and it was hotting up, so I decided to ditch my headband and race belt when Alice left us at 10 miles and to continue the second ten miles without.
+Irene and I had Alice with us, and we decided to encourage her to get a 10k PB and a 10 mile PB – go, Alice!
+The sun came out and it was hotting up, so I decided to ditch my headband and race belt when Alice left us at 10 miles.
+I continued the second ten miles without them.

 As usual, we went to a pub after the race and despite my pledge to be good, I was HUNGRY!
 Sadly, there were only TWO vegetarian options on the menu: goats cheese tart or vegetable carbonara.
 I hate goats cheese so that was the decision made for me.
 I really didn’t want the carbonara before it arrived and when it was finally served (an hour later), it was worse than I was expecting: cubes of barely cooked pepper, aubergine and onion stirred into hot cream and poured over some pasta with some garlic ciabatta on the side.
 Definitely not worth £10 and goodness knows how many calories 🙁